-Methadone is a medication that is commonly used to help to prevent withdrawal symptoms from other drugs like morphine, heroin and fentanyl.
+Methadone is a medication that is commonly used to help to prevent withdrawal symptoms from other drugs like morphine, heroin, and fentanyl.
 It’s also used for the relief of severe pain.
 While this medicine has a number of wonderful uses and benefits, it can also be problematic in some ways.
+While originally designed to treat addiction to opiates and opioids it has caused problems due to its own addictive nature.
 Therefore, what is methadone and how can you overcome addiction in your life?

 Specifically What Is Methadone?

 Methadone is a medicine that falls under the opioid category.
 Its initial purpose is to treat pain and now aids in the treatment of addiction to substances like heroin, morphine, or narcotic pain meds.
 You must have a doctors prescription and it comes in pill, liquid, or powder form.
 In fact, methadone can be injected.